 The American Express® Green Card

 The newly revamped Amex Green Card offers 3X Membership Rewards per dollar spent on dining and travel purchases.
-It also offers a welcome bonus of 30,000 Membership Rewards for spending $2,000 in the first three months of card membership.

 The Chase Sapphire Reserve